afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 Pod Disruption Budgets: Control the number of simultaneous pod disruptions during updates to maintain stability.

 Monitoring and Alerts: Implement monitoring to identify inefficiencies and set up alerts for cost-related anomalies.

+#### 62. What is Kubernetes networking, and how does it work?
+**Answer.
+Kubernetes Networking:**
+Kubernetes networking is the set of principles and components enabling communication between pods, services, and external entities in a Kubernetes cluster.

+#### 63. What is a pod IP, and how is it used in Kubernetes networking?
+**Answer.
+Pod IP in Kubernetes Networking:**
+A Pod IP is a unique internal IP address assigned to a pod, allowing communication within the cluster.

+#### 64. What is a node port, and how is it used in Kubernetes networking?
+**Answer.** Node Port is a Kubernetes service type that exposes a service on a static port on each node, enabling external access.

+#### 65. How does Kubernetes handle load balancing for services?
+**Answer.** Kubernetes uses kube-proxy to handle load balancing for services, distributing traffic across healthy pods.

+#### 66. What is a network policy, and how is it used in Kubernetes networking?
+**Answer.**  Network Policy is a Kubernetes resource defining rules for pod-to-pod communication, allowing or restricting traffic.

+#### 67. What is the difference between a Kubernetes Service and a Kubernetes Ingress?
+**Answer.** Service: Routes traffic within the cluster based on service IPs.
+Ingress: Manages external access, handling HTTP and HTTPS traffic and allowing more advanced routing.

+#### 68. What is a Kubernetes ExternalName service, and how is it used in networking?
+**Answer.**  ExternalName service maps a Kubernetes service to a DNS name, facilitating external resource access.

+#### 69. What is the difference between a Layer 4 load balancer and a Layer 7 load balancer, and which one is better for Kubernetes?
+**Answer.**
+Layer 4: Operates at the transport layer, handling IP and port information.
+Layer 7: Works at the application layer, considering content and making routing decisions based on HTTP attributes.

+#### 70. How does Kubernetes integrate with cloud-based load balancers, such as AWS ELB or Google Cloud Load Balancing?
+**Answer.** Integration: Kubernetes integrates with cloud-based load balancers, leveraging services like AWS ELB or Google Cloud Load Balancing for external access.

+#### 71. What is the difference between a Kubernetes ClusterIP service and a Kubernetes NodePort service?
+**Answer.**
+ClusterIP: Exposes a service only within the cluster.
+NodePort: Exposes a service on a static port on each node, allowing external access.

+#### 72. What is a Kubernetes Headless service, and how is it used in networking?
+**Answer.** A Headless service in Kubernetes doesn't assign a Cluster IP, providing a stable network identity for pods but without load balancing.